foxiepaws/goattrk2/readme.txt

 CatWeasel MK3 PCI SID support is available with -C option (-C1 to turn on).

-To use the PC64 cable, you need Daniel Illgen's HardSID-DLL-Clone.
-Available at http://dawork.synchronus.de/
+To use the PC64 cable or a userport RS-232 interface, get the HardSID-DLL-Clone drivers from Daniel Illgen's page http://dawork.synchronus.de/

 To enable better support of multispeeds and cycle-exact timing on HardSID